| SOCIETY. A society is a number of persons united together by mutual

 8. To obtain from the district attorneys full accounts of all suits in their

+hands, and submit abstracts of the same to congress.
 3. - 2.
 His rights are, 1.
 To call upon the attorney-general of the United

 States for advice and direction as to the manner of conducting the suits,